artefactual/atom-docs/user-manual/add-edit-content/rights.rst

-As discussed in the section on :ref:`entity types <entity-types>`, :term:`Rights records <rights record>` provide rights related restrictions that can be linked to :term:`accession records <accession record>`, :term:`archival descriptions <archival description>` and :term:`digital objects <digital object>`.
+As discussed in the section on :ref:`entity types <entity-types>`, :term:`Rights records <rights record>` provide rights related restrictions that can be linked to :term:`accession records <accession record>`, :term:`archival descriptions <archival description>` and their related :term:`digital objects <digital object>`.
 AtoM Rights metadata elements use `PREMIS rights elements <http://www.loc.gov/standards/premis/>`__.
 In AtoM restrictions can be based on Copyright(s), License, Statute(s) and Policy.
 You can also include rights restrictions based on guidelines set by the Donor of the records.
-Rights are inherited in AtoM, which means that rights added at a higher level (e.g., fonds level) are inherited by the lower levels (e.g., item level).
-If you add rights to an :term:`accession record`, all
+Rights can be set to be inherited in AtoM, which means that rights added at a higher level (e.g., fonds level) can be inherited by the lower levels (e.g., item level).
+See
+:ref:`Manage rights inheritance <rights-inheritance>`, below.

-:term:`archival descriptions <archival description>` created from that accession will inherit the same rights.
-If you add rights to an :term:`archival description` at the :term:`fonds` or :term:`collections <collection>` level, all lower levels (aka :term:`child records <child record>`) such as the file or item-level will inherit those rights.
+If you add rights to an :term:`accession record`, all :term:`archival descriptions <archival description>` created from that accession will inherit the same rights.

+AtoM also allows you to choose one PREMIS rights :term:`act` (such as Display, Disseminate, etc) to use as an action for your digital objects.
+See :ref:`Make rights actionable on Digital objects <rights-digital-object>`, below.

 Add a new rights record
 =======================